Trump warns Iran blockade could last months, sending oil soaring

 COSTS MOUNT

-Trump has faced intense political pressure to end the war, which is unpopular even with much of his base and has increased costs for American consumers paying at the pump.
+Trump has faced intense political pressure to end the war, which is unpopular even with much of his base, has increased costs for American consumers paying at the pump and unnerved US allies.

-The Pentagon confirmed to lawmakers on Wednesday that the war has already cost US$25 billion to US taxpayers.
+The US leader on Wednesday lashed out at German Chancellor Friedrich Merz threatening to reduce the number of its troops in Germany over Berlin's refusal to back the war in Iran or contribute to a peacekeeping force in the Strait of Hormuz.

+Merz has become a target of Trump's ire after saying earlier this week that Iran is "humiliating" Washington at the negotiating table.

 Top US officials including Vice President JD Vance twice aborted trips last week to Pakistan to negotiate with Iran, which has voiced doubts about Trump's sincerity for diplomacy.